hicapacity/hicapacity-site/membership.markdown

 Parking is available at Sports Authority (owned by the same land owner).
 There is also street parking around the neighborhood.

 **Our Future**

-The monthly **membership cost will increase** when we move to a new space, but with the increased price, we will continuously improve our Makerspace.
-We want to open our own Makerspace soon.
-When that happens we'll be able to add more to your membership.

 * 24-hour access for upper tier members
 * More storage space